SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     "For an example of how to use the ``autoclosure`` attribute, see :ref:`Closures_Autoclosures`."

-A function type can have a variadic parameter as the last parameter in its *parameter type*.
+A function type can have a variadic parameter in its *parameter type*.
 Syntactically,
 a variadic parameter consists of a base type name followed immediately by three dots (``...``), as in ``Int...``.
 A variadic parameter is treated as an array that contains elements